jesusjavierdediego/sbt-akka-microservice/README.md

 # Microservice example

 Example of a microservice with Scala, Akka, Spray and Camel/ActiveMQ.
-Based on one of the Typesafe Activator templates.
+Based on Typesafe Activator templates.

 Project contains:
 - Easy to test Akka system with a sample actor